Participate in a Study!

 - Can walk on a treadmill

-- Can walk for 15min continuously, and up to 120minutes with breaks
+- Can walk for 10min continuously, and up to 60 minutes total (with breaks) over a 4-hour period

 - Can understand instructions in English